bmx-routing/bmx7/README.md

 path.
 Even though the WiFi network is under bad conditions (because the Wireless noise, distance between nodes, etc...), the data will be propagated.
 The current implementation, by default, sets a maximum size limit of several KBytes for each file.

 The API of the sms plug-in is very simple.
 It simply clones the content of one or more files given by one node to all other nodes.
 All other nodes can do the same.
-Once started, each node will have two directories:/var/run/bmx7/sms/rcvdSms and /var/run/bmx7/sms/sendSms.
-Files put into the sendSms folder will be cloned to all other nodes inside rcvdSms folder.
+Once started, each node will have two directories: `/var/run/bmx7/sms/rcvdSms` and `/var/run/bmx7/sms/sendSms`.

+Files are cloned from the sendSms folder on the current node to the rcvdSmS folder on all other nodes with the syncSms option using the following steps

+* Place (or link) files you want to send in `/var/run/bmx7/sms/sendSms`
+* Use the `syncSms` option in BMX7 to send the file: `bmx7 -c syncSms="filename placed in the sendSms folder"`

 Wireless-mesh distros are using this feature for several things such as positioning Map information or a chat in web interface.

 ### Table plugin ###